MeToo movement in South Korea: Kim Saeng-min

 On April 2, 2018, he was exposed to sexual harassment by MeToo.
 Although Gra, who has been at his best since his debut, is in a state of shock, he has admitted and apologized, making it a fait accompli to leave the broadcasting industry.

-Sports field
+Sports

-Probaduk
+Baduk

 On April 11, 2018, female professional baduk players participated in the MeToo movement in the course of training related to sex crimes at the Korea Baduk Association.
 A number of allegations of sexual harassment and sexual assault by drivers have been raised, and illegal filming of women's restrooms has also been revealed.
 Although the real name was not directly mentioned in Sunday's article, the real name was mentioned through the Korea Baduk Association's internal computer network and Facebook's professional baduk players page, and the suspects admitted to the charges.

 Kim Sung-ryong

 On April 16, 2018, allegations were revealed through the Korea Baduk Association's internal computer network that Kim Sung-ryong sexually assaulted a foreign female Go player from the Korea Baduk Association.
 In the original article, Kim Sung-ryong's real name was disclosed, and when it was published on April 17, 2018, the name Kim Sung-ryong was Bokja.
 However, in an article in the Sunday Newspaper, he revealed that he was Kim Sung-ryong, who was just a copycat of his name by saying, "K ninth grader, a renowned professional commentator, a coach of the Korean Baduk League, and a public relations director of the Korea Baduk Association."

 In response, the Korea Baduk Association decided to form an emergency ethics committee to conduct a fact-finding mission.

 On April 19, 2018, fellow female reporters testified, and on April 21, 2018, about 50 female Go players issued a statement.

 According to a game Go article, POSCO Chemtech fired Kim Sung-ryong as soon as the incident broke out.

 Kim Sung-ryong was expelled from the association on April 24, 2018.
 If the article is passed by the board of directors of the Korea Baduk Association and the general meeting of the professional association, the expulsion of Kim Sung-ryong will be confirmed.
 The Korea Baduk Association dismissed Kim Sung-ryong as its public relations director.